March 28, 2018

-March 28, 2018

 Our sole focus is on what we call the ESO model.

-Earned media is when you’ve earned the opportunity through media relations to appear in a news story.
+Earned media is when you’ve earned the opportunity often through media relations to appear in a news story.

 Shared media is user-generated content and social media.

 Owned media is content you’ve created and have full control over (e.g., your website and blog).

 Let’s look at each type of media more in-depth.

 What is earned media?

 The term earned media describes content that someone else creates relating to your brand, products, and service – it's the coverage you receive on sites other than your own.

 Earned media (or earned media coverage) comes from media relations.
 It’s getting your company, product, service, expert, opinion, and ideas included in a news story – online, in print, and on the radio, TV, podcasts, etc. It’s when a newspaper or industry trade publication (blog, magazine, website) features and quotes your brand.
 It’s appearing on local and national TV morning shows or the evening news.
 It’s what most people think of when they think of PR.
 Some might call this “publicity.”*

 In addition to news media coverage, earned media includes mentions on social media, reviews, feedback, and blog posts referencing you.